-How artificial intelligence is improving medical diagnosis
+How AI is improving medical diagnoses

 In diseases like cancer, early and quick diagnosis is the most important step towards a positive outcome for patients.

 One common diagnostic method is magnetic resonance imaging (MRI).
-Specialized medical doctors detect cancer using MRI, however, there is a lack of this expertise in Australia – particularly in most remote areas of the country.
+Specialised medical doctors detect cancer using MRI, however, there is a lack of this expertise in Australia – particularly in most remote areas of the country.
 This can delay the diagnosis of patients for whom time is crucial.

-In 2016 he founded Maxwell plus, a Brisbane based AI startup.
+In 2016 he founded Maxwell Plus, a Brisbane-based AI startup.
 Elliot and his team of young engineers are training machine learning systems to look through medical images, genetic data and blood data and find the link between these data and the appearance of the disease.

 “Today we have trained our system on over a million medical images to be able to find signs of prostate, breast and lung cancer at levels approaching human performance.
 This has been a big achievement for us but more than that, seeing how clinicians embrace this new technology is a great sign that the future is one filled with AI supported doctors.”
 Elliot says.

-How artificial intelligence is enhancing healthcare
+How AI is enhancing healthcare

-This involves handling huge amount of data such as patients symptoms, treatments, past history, age etc. collected from hospitals and medical practices.
+This involves handling huge amount of data such as patients symptoms, treatments, past history, age, etc., collected from hospitals and medical practices.

 Dr Oscar Perez Concha, a research fellow from the Centre for Big Data Research in Health, UNSW, is using machine learning to extract the most important bits of information from big sets of data.